 Days and nights out with friends can end up being expensive, and though they’re often enjoyable and fun, they’re not always the best option for living your best life.
 Stop and consider whether you accept invitations sometimes just for the sake of it, and whether your money would be best spend elsewhere.

 In practical terms, this might mean that you say no more often.
 It could also mean that you propose alternatives to your friends and family that will be more friendly on your purse strings.
 Instead of an expensive night out, you could suggest that you all get together at someone’s home and bring along snacks and nibbles.
+If you do need to spend some money, you might want to consider an Old Navy card to help you to make ends meet.

 Do some admin on your monthly spending